SepidehMosaferi/DBGENcasestudy/README.txt

 Contents
-1. Sub-folder "dbgen"
+1. Folder "dbgen"
 2. output.db file
 3. 4 csv files

 ======================================
-1. Sub-folder "dbgen"
+1. Folder "dbgen"
 ======================================
 This sub-folder is the main dbgen program.
 One can run the main data generator code from the folder called "zipfgen_dbgen.c" to see how the program works.